ava-labs/avalanchego/snow/engine/snowman/block/README.md

 - Frontier retrieval: Avalanche engine retrieves from the network the most recent state summaries from a random subset of network validators.
 - Frontier validation: Avalanche engine validates these summaries by requesting all connected validators whether they support these state summaries.

-These phases are devised to stop a malicious actor from poisoning a VM with a crafted state summary or DoSing it with an unavailable one.
+These phases are devised to stop a malicious actor from poisoning a VM with a crafted state summary or convincing it to attempt to sync a state summary that is unavailable.
 Similar to Avalanche's bootstrapping process, security is achieved by feeding state summaries to the VM only if a sufficiently high fraction of network stake has validated them.

 In the following we detail these phases.